Historical regions of Romania

 The historical regions of Romania are located in Central, Southeastern, and Eastern Europe.
-Romania came into being through the unification of two principalities, Wallachia and Moldavia in 1862.
+Romania came into being through the unification of two principalities, Wallachia and Moldova in 1862.
 The new unitary state extended over further regions at various times during the late 19th and 20th centuries, including Dobruja in 1878, and Transylvania in 1918.

 These regions are part of Romania today: